AvishkaRodrigooo/GoviMithuruMobileApplication/README.md

 The primary purpose of this research is to develop an **integrated, AI-powered agricultural support platform** that guides paddy farmers through every stage of cultivation—from planning to post-harvest.
 By leveraging machine learning, computer vision, predictive analytics, and real-time field data, the system aims to:

 - Provide hyper-local pest and disease forecasts
-- Enable real-time weed detection and management
+- Enable real-time weeds detection and management
 - Assist in crop planning and input optimization
 - Advise on optimal harvest timing and post-harvest handling
 - Improve decision-making, reduce losses, and enhance farmer livelihoods